trey-rosius/ukuaji-scheduledPosts-/docs/access_patterns.md

 In the directory `resolvers/users/` we have User Resolver files.

-Let's take a look at the `Create User Resolver`.
+Let's take a look at the `Create User Resolver` functionality.

 Firstly, we have to define Graphql Inputs, and Mutation for this resolver.